 Refer to Table 2-10 to set JP20.
-Power Save State Select is used when you want the system to be in power off state the first time you apply power to the system or when the system comes back from AC power failure.
+The Power Save State Select is used when you want the system to remain in the power-off state when you first apply power to the system or when the system recovers from an AC power failure.
 In this state, the power will not come on unless you hit the power switch on the motherboard.
-PIIX4E control is used if you want the system to be in power on state the first time you apply power to the system or when the system comes back from AC power failure.
+PIIX4E control is used if you want the system to be in the poweron state the first time you apply power to the system or when the system recovers from an AC power failure.